Five Essential Seventh Chords FREE

 Five Essential Seventh Chords - Tunes

 Learn how to build root position seventh chords to standard tunes using the Five Essential Seventh Chord Drill.
+New tunes added each week.

-Voice-leading Root-Based Chords
+Voice Leading Root-Based Chords

 Once you have mastered the Five Essential 7th Chords in all twelve keys it is time to learn how to voice lead them in progressions.
 Watch this lesson to learn how to smoothly voice chords in major ii-V-I progressions, minor ii-V-i progressions and over the chord changes to the tune "Autumn Leaves."